 Most people desire an alternative to the risks and expense of spine surgery, knowing that surgery can cause its own serious complications.
 A better answer was needed.
 A decade ago, a revolutionary new approach was invented at the INR: the local administration of a tiny amount (one cc., 1/30 of one ounce) of a unique medicine, etanercept, near the source of the pain.
 Local etanercept for sciatica is considered an off-label treatment, but its efficacy in published studies (references 2 and 4 below) attracted the attention of researchers at the Walter Reed Army Medical Center, who performed their own randomized, double-blind study that was published in 2009(reference 5), providing further scientific support for the concept invented at the INR nearly a decade earlier (see U.S. patents issued to Edward Tobinick MD, Founder of the INR, including but not limited to U.S. 6015557; 6419944;6537549; 6982089; and additional issued and pending U.S. patents assigned to TACT IP, LLC).

-INR physicians now have been using this fast, gentle, non-surgical method for a decade, with thousands of patients treated, from around the world.
+INR medical providers now have been using this fast, gentle, non-surgical method for a decade, with thousands of patients treated, from around the world.
 This revolutionary approach for severe back pain, neck pain, or sciatica, and other breakthroughs invented at the INR, are cited by scientific publications by physicians and scientists from around the world; are now supported by multiple-studies and multi-center clinical data; and are available for you, today.

 For further background, please see the following scientific publications:

 - Perispinal etanercept: a new therapeutic paradigm in neurology.
 Edward Tobinick MD.
 Expert Review of Neurotherapeutics.
 2010 Jun;10(6):985-1002.